cbruiz/printhor/README.md

   * Remove unwrap/panic calls.
   * Remove unsafe code (a little bit, but there it is)
   * Remove trivial/redundant computation __but not compromising readability__.
-* Unit test
-* CoreXY support
 * Display
 * I/O control
   * xonxoff
-* Adaptative planing cost measurement to take a decision on chaining or not and how much (AKA Cornering).
-* exfat support could be great.
+* exFAT support would be great.

 # Customization